Long Term Financial Plan and Operational Plan 2024-2025

 • How we’ll report on progress and performance indicators

-The Fees and Charges 2024–25 sets out Council’s charges for services that help support the budget, while the draft Long Term Financial Plan (LTFP) sets out a 10-year strategy covering Council’s capacity to deliver services and maintain assets.
+The Fees and Charges 2024–25 sets out Council’s charges for services that help support the budget, while the Long Term Financial Plan (LTFP) sets out a 10-year strategy covering Council’s capacity to deliver services and maintain assets.

 Your Privacy